 Little has been known about Thorested, and he remains a mysterious figure to the present day.
 George Thorested was single, and no evidence of extended family in America has been uncovered.
 I also did not find Thorested in U.S. census records.
 His last residence was located at 279 East 10th St., in Manhattan.
 George Thorested died on August 6, 1858 in Manhattan, at the age of 37 from “inflammation of the lungs.”
 He was interred at Greenwood cemetery in Brooklyn the next day.

 On October 29th, 1858, in New York City, George Thorested’s court probate record was made.

-Another early New York rabbet plane, this one is made from two cast iron offset body halves which have been pinned together–the right body half holds the sloped cutter seat.
+The Thorested/Meyer& Eiffler rabbet plane was made from two cast iron offset body halves which have been pinned together–the right body half holds the sloped cutter seat.
 A seam between the two body halves can be seen faintly along the top of this plane, about 3/4ths of the way over to the right side.
 An adjustable throat could be set with two clocked cheese head screws deeply recessed at the bottom of the two holes at the front top of the plane.
-These holes were threaded, and this plane came with two threaded ebony plugs, which are not shown in this photo.
+These holes were threaded, and this plane came with two threaded plugs.
 Alignment was maintained by two studs on the top of the adjustable sole, which were held in place by two elongated corresponding slots on the bottom of the front portion of the plane.
 Most of these features point to George Thorested as the maker of this New York pianomakers plane.